 A compliance management system provides a simple way to receive real-time news updates from regulators in one location, which usually can be tailored to allow a CCO the ability to review only the information applicable to their firm’s business.
 This means less time spent by the CCO researching, so more time can be devoted to educating senior managers and employees and implementing appropriate policies, procedures, and internal controls in a timely manner.

 The foundation of a firm’s compliance program is its policies and procedures, which cover state and federal securities laws applicable to the firm and its business practices and outline many compliance tasks and regulatory filings that are required to be performed throughout each year.

 When using compliance technology, training modules can be set up for completion by employees throughout the year.
-The modules can be customized by topic and employee level, and set up as required reading, testing, and/or certifications.
-The CCO has the ability to distribute the training through the system at set or variable times, and to some or all employees.
-This not only gives employees more flexibility on when to complete the training, but also provides the CCO with a better way to track whether any employee appears to need additional training in certain areas.
-In addition, the system provides the ability for electronic delivery of the firm’s Compliance Manual and other policies and procedures and require completion of acknowledgement by employees.
+The modules can be customized by topic and employee level and set up as required reading, testing, and/or certifications.
+The CCO has the ability to distribute the training through the system at set or variable times and to some or all employees.
+This not only gives employees more flexibility on when to complete the training but also provides the CCO with a better way to track whether any employee appears to need additional training in certain areas.
+In addition, the system provides the ability for electronic delivery of the firm’s Compliance Manual and other policies and procedures and requires completion of acknowledgment by employees.

 Employee Personal Trading Compliance

 Both state and federal regulations require financial firms to implement policies and procedures that address various conflict of interest areas, the least of which being employee personal trading.
 Without technology, CCOs spend a lot of time reminding employees of reporting requirements, following up with employees on the reporting deadlines, reviewing employee transactions and holdings reports, and ensuring secure maintenance of reports.